 OPC server B&R is included in the software package Automation NET/PVI

 The software Automation NET/PVI can detect whether it is launched and running on a PC manufactured by the B&R company:

-The runtime licence key can be burchased in the form of USB, LPT or DLL library.
+The runtime license key can be burchased in the form of USB, LPT or DLL library.

 - USB and LPT keys allow running the software Automation NET/PVI on a single PC.

 - DLL library allows running the software Automation NET/PVI on unlimited numer of computers.
 This solution is suitable for large corporations/enterprises with corresponding pricetag of approx. 30 000 EUR.

-Withou the runtime licence, the software runs for two hours in trial mode.
+Withou the runtime license, the software runs for two hours in trial mode.
 After this period the application stops.
 The communication can be reactivated (for another two hours) by restarting the PVI Manageru (main PVI component).